Abishan-shan/teaPricePredict/README.md

           2025-09-03	Herbal Tea	540
      📊 The dataset captures daily price movements of popular teas sold in the Colombo tea market.
         This data helps Prophet learn daily trends, seasonal effects, and market behavior to make accurate forecasts.

+ 🧠 ML Frameworks & Model Choice

+    - The model is currently built using **Facebook Prophet** because it works well with small, real-world time-series datasets and automatically handles:
+      1. Seasonal trends
+      2. Missing or irregular data
+      3. Fast, accurate predictions

+    - Other ML frameworks, such as **Linear Regression, ARIMA, and LSTM**, were evaluated but:
+      1. Required larger datasets
+      2. Overfitted or did not generalize well

+    - **\DAI (Driverless AI)** or other advanced ML frameworks were not used in this version, but the app architecture is compatible and can be extended in the future for                 automated feature engineering or enhanced model performance.

  ⚙ Behind the Scenes